serumdetect/serum-coding-task-1/README.md

 packages required to solve the task.
 See a full list of installed packages at file `conda-requirements.txt`.

-If you need to install additional packages, feel free to do so using `mamba install <package1> <package2> ...`.
+If you need to install additional packages, feel free to do so using `conda install <package1> <package2> ...`.
 Note that package installation needs to be manually repeated everytime a workspace is stopped and restarted.